- You can afford beautiful, healthy teeth without financial burdens.

 Conclusion – is dental insurance worth it?

-Taking out additional private dental insurance in Germany is worthwhile for anyone with statutory health insurance who wants comprehensive dental cover and high-quality dental services in line with current medical standards.
+Taking out supplementary insurance in Germany is worthwhile for anyone with public insurance who wants comprehensive dental cover and high-quality dental services in line with current medical standards for aesthetic, healthy teeth.

-Private dental insurance covers preventive dental care, tooth preservation, dentures, and orthodontics to an extent that cannot be provided by the standard care offered by public health insurance.
+Additional private dental insurance covers preventive dental care, tooth preservation, dentures, and orthodontics to an extent that cannot be provided by the standard care offered by public health insurance coverage.

 The deductible depends on the conditions of the dental insurance contract.